-2.0.4 In the OAIS model, information packages move from producers, through the OAIS, and on to the data consumers.
-All SIPs follows the workflow outlined in the ADS' Ingest Manual.5 The preservation of data in accordance with the guidelines given in the Ingest Manual and the ADS' data procedures follows with the creation of the Archival Information Package (AIP)
+In the OAIS model, information packages move from producers, through the OAIS, and on to the data consumers.
+All SIPs follow the workflow outlined in the ADS Ingest Manual.
+The preservation of data in accordance with the guidelines given in the Ingest Manual and the ADS data procedures follows with the creation of the Archival Information Package (AIP) and Dissemination Information Package (DIP).
+A digital interface is produced for each submission which provides data consumers and users with access to the DIP.